 Once the client has submitted the signed Order Form and minimum deposit (as outlined above) has been paid, the project shall continue until its completion.
 C Me Online Limited does NOT offer refunds, once website design has commenced.
 If however, a client decides to cancel an order, after having signed and submitted the order form, and after having paid the minimum deposit, as outlined above, but before any website design has commenced, C Me Online Limited may agree to refund a maximum of 30% of the minimum deposit paid by the client.

 Upon completion of the website, an e-mail or letter and invoice, (unless invoice has been raised and issued upon date of signing of original order form) will be sent to the Client advising the Client that the work has been completed.
-Final payment of the remaining balance plus any additional charges incurred must be paid within 10 business days after delivery of this e-mail or letter and invoice.
-Clients should continue, however, to continually view updates to the site and express their preferences or dislikes to the Developer.
+Final payment of the remaining balance plus any additional charges incurred must be paid within 7 days after delivery of this e-mail or letter and invoice.

 18. Client Amends

 The Developer prides itself in providing excellent customer service.
 That is the spirit of our agreement and the spirit of the Developer's business.
 To that end, we encourage input from the Client during the design process.
 The Developer understands, however, that Clients may request significant design changes to pages that have already built to the Client's specification.
 To that end, please note that our agreement does not include a provision for "significant page modification" or creation of additional pages in excess of our agreed page maximum.
 If significant page modification is requested after a page has been built to the Client's specification, we must count it as an additional page.

 Some examples of significant page modification at the request of the Client include:

 Developing a new structure to accommodate a substantial redesign at the Client's request.

 Recreating or significantly modifying the company logo graphic at the Client's request.